aradar46/aradar46.github.io/_posts/2024-11-24-Small-light-challanges.md

 - [ ] Learn a simple dance routine
 - [ ] Visit a local museum or gallery
 - [ ] Take a cold shower for a week
-- [ ] Ride a bike to a destination and Meditate for 30 minutes in nature
+- [ ] Ride a bike to a destination and meditate for 30 minutes in nature
 - [ ] Take part in a local community event
 - [ ] Try a water sport
 - [x] Write a poem or short story